dedruiz33/dedruiz33.github.io/index.md

     Lab 11, part 2 was one of my favorite labs because it introduced me to object-oriented programming.
-This allows us to represent the real world more accurately in code as the objects we create have both properties and behaviors in the form of member variables and member functions.
-In this case I created my first class that determined the status of a hi-low guessing game using its member functions to adjust and evaluate its data members.
+This allows us to represent the real world more accurately in code as the objects we create have both properties and behaviors in the form of data members and member functions.
+In this lab I created my first class that determined the status of a hi-low guessing game using its member functions to adjust and evaluate its data members.